2026 BPDA Summer Conference

 SESSION 1: Defending Criminalized Survivors: An Interdisciplinary Approach

-Presenter: Sierra Bartlett, Holly Krig, Keshia Golden, and Kyan Keenan
+Presenter: Sierra Bartlett, Holly Krig, Keshia Golden, Kyan Keenan, Brett Balmer

 This session will explore how a public defender, mitigation specialist, community advocate, and client worked together to defend a criminalized domestic violence survivor charged with first-degree murder while eight months pregnant.
 Using this case as a framework, the panel will discuss interdisciplinary collaboration, strategies for securing bond, and the role of media and grassroots organizing in supporting criminalized survivors.
 The session will highlight how coordinated legal and community advocacy can strengthen defense efforts and shift outcomes both inside and outside the courtroom.